Dheerbhatia/ET-Ai-News-PS8/README.md

 starting from zero every time you open the app.

-Built for the Economic Times AI Hackathon 2026 (Problem Statement 8), this is a web app that uses Claude (Anthropic's API) to track how news stories evolve over time, surface what matters, and present it in a way that feels like a conversation rather than a feed.
+Built for the Economic Times AI Hackathon 2026 (Problem Statement 8), this is a web app that tracks how news stories evolve over time, surfaces what matters, and presents it in a way that feels like a conversation rather than a feed.

 ---